DataDog/integrations-extras/amixr/README.md

 ## Overview

-Developer-friendly Alert Management with brilliant Slack integration
+Amixr is developer-friendly alert management with brilliant Slack integration.

 - Collect & analyze alerts and other events from DataDog
-- Set up On-call rotations with google calendar or right in Slack
+- Set up on-call rotations with Google calendar or right in Slack
 - Configure automatic escalation chains
-- Never miss alerts with Phone Calls & SMS
+- Never miss alerts with phone calls & SMS
-- Orchestrate the whole Incident Management with GitOps
+- Orchestrate the whole incident management with GitOps

 ![Amixr_Interface][1]